lechmazur/ChessCounter/README.md

 9. Each extra pawn on the same file means the opposite-side piece was captured.
 E.g. if there are white pawns at d2, d4, and d6, it means that at least two black pieces or pawns were captured.

+10. If the white pawn is on the same file as the black pawn and it's above it, this means that there was a capture.
+E.g. white pawn at c7 and a black pawn at c4.

-10. If the black king is in check when it’s white-to-move then the position is illegal.
+11. If the black king is in check when it’s white-to-move then the position is illegal.

-11. If the white king is in check by three or more attackers, the position is illegal.
+12. If the white king is in check by three or more attackers, the position is illegal.

-12. A position in which the white king is checked by two black attackers is legal only under certain circumstances:
+13. A position in which the white king is checked by two black attackers is legal only under certain circumstances:

      A. There was a double-discovered en passant move.
 The white king would have to be above or below the source square of the en passant capturing black pawn.
 It would have to be attacked through the rays crossing that source square and the square where the captured pawn was previously.